Do you ever wonder if your Search Engine Optimization (SEO) agency is helping or hurting your business?

 Unfortunately, we often hear horror stories from company presidents, CEO’s and owners who spend thousands of dollars each month, often for years, on SEO firms – with no resulting benefit.

 It bothers me and sadly, when I get involved directly with the agency or consultant they have nothing to show for monies spent.

 Is there magic to SEO and should you blindly trust your consultant or firm?
-Absolutely not.

 And it pains me to see good people get cheated, so to avoid this from happening to you, I’ll outline the basics of what to look for within your agency – to better determine if your SEO firm is helping or hurting your business.

 Choose your SEO and PPC management team as you would your doctor.
 Both professionals should explain why there is a problem and the various solutions available to resolve the problem.